 Justin is happy to work with you to set up an internship or residency that is right for you.
 Goshen and the surrounding region is a great place for ceramics and other fine craft.
 The cost of living is low, and access to other midwestern cities is relatively easy.
 Part-time or seasonal jobs and small apartments can be easily arranged.
 Past Interns have arranged their own housing and part time jobs relatively easily.

-Our friends at Clay Bottom Farms have also hosted interns/resident artists in partnership with us.
-They can provide lodging in exchange for some regular farm work.
-In addition, they have a small clay studio and wood/gas kiln built by former Rothshank interns on site at the farm.
+Our friends at Clay Bottom Farms have occasionally hosted interns/resident artists in partnership with us.
+They have provided lodging in exchange for some regular farm work.
+In 2015 The Hawks artist lofts became available for artists and entrepreneurs living in Goshen.

-Past resident artists have spent around 3 months to 1 year in Goshen working with Justin.
+Past interns have spent around 3 months to 1 year in Goshen working with Justin.
 I request a minimum stay of 2 months.
-Historic Goshen in a blossoming art and craft community.
+Historic Goshen in a blossoming arts and crafts community.

 Please email firstname.lastname@example.org if you are interested in setting up a ceramics residency or internship.

 Summer 2010 interns Zach Tate and Craig Hartenberger, along with Justin, co-wrote an article for Studio Potter Magazine reflecting on their experience at Rothshank Artworks, Clay Bottom Farm, and the city of Goshen.
 Zach, Craig, and Justin also presented a panel discussion about education outside the formal classroom during NCECA 2011 in Tampa.

 Past Artist Interns:

 2014, Mark Tarabula, www.cargocollective.com/marktarabula